Grand Circle Island - Roberts Hawaii

 - Dole Plantation’s maze, train, and garden tour are not included in the tour.

-- Hanauma Bay is closed on Tuesdays.
+- Hanauma Bay is closed on Mondays and Tuesdays.

 - Dole Plantation is closed on Christmas Day.